mattermost/docs/source/about/faq-integrations.rst

 What are attachments?
 ---------------------

-When "attachments" are mentioned in Mattermost integrations documentation, it refers to Slack's Message Attachments functionality.
+When "attachments" are mentioned in Mattermost integrations documentation, it refers to Slack's message attachments functionality.
 These "attachments" can be optionally added as an array in the data sent by an integration, and are used to customize the formatting of the message.

 Mattermost doesn't currently support the ability to attach files to a post made by an integration.